-Pain is generally present at the back of the heel, and can radiate up the back of the leg.
-Running (particularly uphill) and other physical activities will worsen the pain, and stiffness may be experienced at the back of the leg.
-Initially, there may be some swelling, but the pain can continue even when the swelling has subsided.
+Achilles Tendinopathy presents as pain at the back of the heel, and can span up the back of the leg.
+Running (particularly uphill) will worsen the pain.
+Initially there may be some swelling, but the pain can continue even when the swelling has subsided.

 There is a risk of tearing (rupturing) the Achilles tendon if you have Achilles Tendinopathy.
 This is because the tendon is damaged and weaker than usual.
-However, this risk is usually quite low.
+However, the risk is usually quite low.
 Severe pain around the Achilles tendon that develops suddenly may be a sign of tendon rupture.
-See a doctor urgently if you think that you may have ruptured your Achilles tendon.
+We suggest you see a podiatrist urgently if you think this might be the case.